Ausangate Trek 6D/5N

 Day 4.- HUCHUYPHINAYA – JAMPA

-After a delicious breakfast we start the trek Andean, Today we ascend to the highest point of our trek: Jampa (5,150mts).
+After a delicious breakfast, we start the Andean trek.
+Today we ascend to the highest point of our trek: Jampa (5,150 mts).
 The silence of this remote wilderness area is inspiring.
 From here, we have an excellent view of Mount Jampa.
-After the pass, we descend for 2 hours through an area of llamas, alpacas and vicunas to reach Pampacancha (4,050mts).
-From here, we follow a trail of approximately three hours that takes us to our campsite in Jampa (4,300mts) .pernocte.
+After the pass, we descend for 2 hours through an area of llamas, alpacas, and vicuñas to reach Pampacancha (4,050 mts).
+From here, we follow a trail of approximately three hours that takes us to our campsite in Jampa (4,300 m) and spend the night.

 • Accommodation: camping